VersineOrg/posts/README.md

 # posts
 posts micro-services repo

-This micro service goal is to manage all the action that can be done on a post.
+This micro-service goal is to manage all the actions that can be done on a post.

 # Endpoints: